soapy2002/DevOps-Unit-5-Workshop/azure_devops.md

 To start, we'll set up an Azure DevOps (ADO) workspace within an ACloudGuru sandbox to explore this exercise.

 Visit [the Cloud Sandboxes page in ACG](https://learn.acloud.guru/cloud-playground/cloud-sandboxes) now, and start an Azure Sandbox.
-Open that as guided, and note the instructions to open the Azure portal in an incognito browser to avoid contamination with any existing Microsoft accounts!
+Open that as guided, noting the instructions to open the Azure portal in an incognito browser to avoid contamination with any existing Microsoft accounts!

 To create that ADO workspace:
 * Search for `Azure DevOps Organizations` in the search bar from the https://portal.azure.com homepage and select "My Azure DevOps Organizations" or jump directly to <https://aex.dev.azure.com/>